 Youth Mental Health First Aid: This was a great training, but did you miss this?
 A future training may be held on how to spot the warning signs of depression and suicide in youth.
 Click HERE for the flier and be on the lookout for further info!

 Drug Misuse Community Forum: The DP CATS (Coalition Advocating Teen Success) and Prevention 1st hosted a community forum this week.
 If you missed it and are interested in helping out with either After Prom or hosting a parent meeting, please contact us at 891-0010.
 Please click HERE to see the presentation on prevention and HERE take a community readiness survey.
 Thank you.

-Unity Month - Bullying Prevention: October is generally recognized as Bullying Prevention Month.
-At Deer Park, we also recognize Unity Day on Oct.
-26th.
-As a school, we know that this is a topic that should be addressed all throughout the year.
-As with any important movement, support from the whole community is key.
-HERE is just a short list of resources and suggestions that we ask you to review and discuss with your student throughout this school year.
+Unity Month - Bullying Prevention: October is generally recognized as Bullying Prevention Month, but this is an issue we should focus on all year long!
+HERE is just a short list of resources and suggestions that we ask you to review and discuss with your student!
+Thank you!

 TLC: Attention 7th and 8th grade parents - Thriving Learning Communities continues for our Jr High students!
 We know that students are more successful when they are able to identify and utilizes their strengths.
 Next week, your student should take the Strengths Explorer survey, so please ask about their top 5!
 Click HERE for a recent newsletter and HERE for a video about how strengths can assist your student!

 Super Saturday Programming: If you are a parent of a gifted student, please check out these enrichment courses for students ages 4 -14!
 An informational brochure was sent home with your student this week and a list of courses can be found HERE.

 7th Grade Orientation: Weren't able to attend?
 Click HERE for the presentation!